Debitcards

 The Commonwealth Bank of Australia, more commonly referred to as Commonwealth Bank and Commbank, is one of the big four banks.
 As part of their banking services they offer a MasterCard that is tied to their accounts.

 There are two accounts which offer the debit card, Smart Access and Complete Access.
 They both charge monthly fees, although this is waived if at least $2,000 is deposited in the account.
-They both allow fee free access to Commonwealth and BankWest ATMs, which are the largest network of bank machines in Australia.
 Both have EFTPOS capability.

 The Smart Access card has a $4 a month fee, while the Complete Access fee is $6 a month.
 The difference in the two accounts is that the Smart Access account is limited to automatic only access to the phone and internet while the Complete also offers operators, and the Complete Access account has an unlimited number of free branch transactions.